 The Department encourages independent learning, at the same time recognising that, for many, this will be a new subject and requires careful reinforcement of the fundamental principles of each area.

 For example, pupils are encouraged to speak up in class and engage with each other in meaningful and reasoned debate, they are encouraged to work together to present their research in class presentations and prepare independently for each lesson in advance.

 After the first term in the Lower Sixth, pupils will have the opportunity to start a ‘mini-EPQ’ on each of the political ideas contained within Topic 3.
 With careful guidance and way-marked assessment, the pupils will have a chance to present their research to the rest of the class, and indeed beyond, in such areas as academic enrichment clubs, the Politics Society and debates.

 As can be imagined the Department is extremely active outside of the set curriculum.
 The Politics Society welcomes a number of well-known speakers (most recently Martin Bell) and has conducted three Lancing General Elections since 2010; two Lancing referendums on voting reform and EU membership; hosted a major debate between MPs on the European Referendum; and often supplies the subject matter and speakers for the College’s debating society.
 Trips are also run to Parliament and the Supreme Court.
 The pupils are encouraged to run their own Politics Society and regularly find time for political films, socials and other events.

-Since the Department was formed in 2008, 20 pupils have gone on to study Politics, International Relations, or related subjects in places ranging from St Andrews, Durham and Oxbridge.
+Since the Department was formed in 2008, a great number of pupils have gone on to study Politics, International Relations, or related subjects in places ranging from St Andrews, Durham and Oxbridge.